 In both cases, we have examples of backward takedowns using different levers or mechanisms.
 If the reader recalls, we have already visited a canonical play employing joint manipulation as a lever – the forward armbar throw.
 What if we remove the joint constraint, and employ grips?

 Finally, no exploration of throws would be complete without mentioning strikes.
 In the interest of concentrating efforts on the categorisation of techniques, strikes have been ignored here, as any in-depth discussion of striking is beyond the scope of this article.
-Suffice to say that strikes might not only be employed, they most certainly would be employed, as a part of dei Liberi’s “five things.”7.
+Suffice to say that strikes might not only be employed, they most certainly would be employed, as a part of dei Liberi’s “five things.” ((Fiore names “five things” to do against a dagger: disarm, strike, bind, break and throw)).
 These blows, whether or not they actually make contact, are integral to the application of any grappling technique.
 Pain compliance results if the blow lands, and an exploitable flinch reaction results if it doesn’t.
 Take care when integrating strikes to any training regimen, and preferably only once proper form and technique have been assimilated by students, using all due care to avoid injury.

 The use of strikes also forms part of the proper sequence for any throw, by breaking structure before attempting any technique.
 Indeed, the sequence “unbalance, enter, throw” is key to the proper application of any throw, in any Art.
 Can a powerful person manage without proper technique?
 Of course, but one must then wonder if said person is practising the Art to its fullest expression.